LumiTea/Flying-Raijin/README.md

       (Craft Tridents into Teleportation Kunai)

 **Crafting/Useage:**
-_**1:** Craft an Eye of Ender and a NameTag together and you will recieve Chakra, throw your trident on the ground and right click it with the Chakra._
+_**1:** Put an Eye of Ender and a NameTag in a crafting grid to create Chakra, throw your trident on the ground and right click it with the Chakra._

 _The trident will be endowed with Raijin.
 You will also recieve a Raijin Link._

 _**2:** Throw the trident and Right click the Raijin Link to teleport to the trident._

-**Spare Raijin Link Crafting:** Craft an Ender Pearl and Paper to get a spare Raijin Link.
+**Spare Raijin Link Crafting:** Put an Ender Pearl and Paper in a crafting grid to get a spare Raijin Link.
       **You Can Rename and Enchant your Raijin trident before or after its been Raijinified.**

                         Version 11.5 or Higher Recommended!